leonardokelava/Getting-and-cleaning-data--Course-project/codebook.md

 it will unzip it to your working directory and it will then  perform  analysis on it, creating a text document "summarized_by_subject_and_activity.txt"

-The file "features_info.txt", within the zip file, contains detailed information about original signals and the variables that were created upon them.
-Run_analysis.R program takes the calcukated means and standard deviations for the signals, and then calculates their means, summarized for each subject and activity.

 Third part contains comprehensive list of variables that are created by run_analysis script.